Hypersigil/HyperBot/README.md

-based on bubblez irc 0.1
+forked from bubblez irc 0.1
+by our very own weekin2day aka khaos156

 modified for the hypersigil project

+formerly dapper 0.1
-dapper 0.1 now henri 0.2a
+now henri 0.2a